-The 2017-2018 Georgia Legislative Session kicks off on January 9, 2017.
+The 2017-2018 Georgia Legislative Session kicks off its first session on January 9, 2017.
 It re-convenes on January 8, 2018 for session two.
 We will be following bills related to local government, land use, transportation, planning, and environmental issues.
 Each week we will add any relevant new bills and update the status of existing bills we are tracking.
 This is not an extensive list of relevant bills.
 We attempt to track bills that are not well-covered by major news outlets as the major bills pertaining to transportation, land use, and the environment.
-The title and sponsor of each bill will be listed, as well as links to any relevant SustainAtlanta articles and a brief synopsis of the bill.
+The title and sponsor of each bill will be listed, as well as links to any relevant SustainAtlanta articles and a brief synopsis and opinion of the bill.

 Throughout the session we will be posting articles that analyze and debate some of the more interesting and consequential issues contained in the proposed bills.
 Please check back each week for updates.

 Bills must be passed by both houses of the Georgia Assembly (Senate and House of Representatives) in order to go to the Governor for final approval.
 Crossover Day for the first session (March 3, 2017) is the final day for bills to be passed in their respective house so that they can move into debate in the opposite house.
 Those bills that failed to pass in their respective house by Crossover Day are marked as Dead and no longer have the opportunity to be by passed by the full Georgia Legislature and signed by the Governor.
 Those marked as Passed have been signed by the governor.